zerox80/Auto-Browser-Cleaner/README.md

   Works out of the box—no settings required.

 - **Customizable**
-  Easily tweak which data types to clear and the time range in `background.js`.
+  Easily tweak which data types to clear and the time range via `constants.js` and `background.js`.
 - **Security First**
   Built with a strict Content Security Policy to block remote code execution.
 - **Friendly Status**